 Like other alcohols, sake comes in a variety of types that exhibit different characteristics — from full-bodied and rich to fragrant and dry. ake is categorized based on its rice polishing ratio and use of brewer’s alcohol.
 In addition, the specific production method or specific characteristic of sake determine the types of sake as well.
 Varieties of sake include but are not limited to:

 Junmai: Meaning "pure rice," Junmai sake is made only of rice, water, koji and sake yeast – with no brewer’s alcohol added.
-It offers a full-bodied, umami rich and somewhat acidic flavor.
+It offers a full-bodied, umami rich and somewhat acidic flavor and aroma.

 Tokubetsu Junmai:Also known as “Special Junmai” sake, this variety uses highly polished rice (60% or less) and utilizes sake-specific rice or some other special production method.
 It has a great balance and complexity.